lexilash/lexilash.github.io/README.md

 Throughout the development process, the team gained substantial experience in several key technologies and tools, including:

-C#
+-C#
-Unity 3D
+-Unity 3D
-Blender
+-Blender
-Git
+-Git
-Visual Studio
+-Visual Studio
-Key Features
+-Key Features

 **Diverse AI:** The game includes three distinct AI adversaries, each equipped with unique pathfinding scripts that contribute to a dynamic and engaging player experience.
 Future updates may introduce additional AI characters.